How many times have you seen a variation of this idea?

 Some channels and efforts continue to offer B2B brands the chance to generate thousands of leads a day.

 Over the last few weeks, I’ve been compiling some of the best tactics I’ve seen and implemented with B2B brands looking to capture emails.
-And I’ve been reviewing the email acquisition strategies of hundreds of B2B brands to better understand how they’re navigating (or getting buried in) this competitive space.
+And I’ve been reviewing the email acquisition strategies of hundreds of B2B brands and researching email marketing statistics to better understand how they’re navigating (or getting buried in) this competitive space.
 And the most interesting insight I’ve gleaned is this:

 Most B2B brands are solely focused on generating emails through their own site using newsletter sign-ups and calls to action on blog posts and ebooks.